bys9595/GlioMT/README.md

 ## Model Weights
-Pre-trained Models using institutional set.
+Pre-trained models using the institutional set are available below.

 |                   | CNN | Visual Transformer | GlioMT |
 |:-----------------:|:------------------------:|:---------------------------------------:|:---------------------------:|